 Royal Battalion joined Gary Moore's string two seasons ago and gave his owners a lot of fun days out at the races including two fabulous wins at Fontwell Park, and several placed efforts.
 However a fall saw him lose his confidence and love for racing in 2017 and he was retired.

-He is now part of the Adamski family and will be a riding/companion horse.
+He is currently undertaking ROR demonstrations at Palace House in Newmarket, but will this summer become a permanent member of the Adamski family.
 One thing is for sure - Royal Battalion (newly named Roy!) will be completely spoilt just as he deserves.

 Mohanad was a super horse and gave his owners so much success over the years.
 He was trained by Mick Channon, Sheena West before moving to Philip Hide's in 2013.
 He achieved 4 wins for Sheena (on the flat and over hurdles) and was placed 27 times, including 2 placed finishes for Philip.